The History Behind the Power Lunch

 - You don’t need to be Richard Branson or Nicola Horlick to host a ‘Power Lunch.’
 Being powerful is a feeling – and we all have the power to effect change.
 So get out there and meet people – following all necessary guidelines from the government and the restaurants themselves, of course.

-- Choose somewhere both you and your diner will be relaxed – too formal and it won’t be relaxing; too informal and it won’t feel special.
+- Choose somewhere both you and your diner will be relaxed for the ‘Power Lunch’ – too formal and it won’t be relaxing; too informal and it won’t feel special.

 - A long lunch at a triple Michelin-starred restaurant would be lovely but budgets and time constraints are very real.
 That said, there are some fantastic restaurants offering great value set lunch deals that don’t cost the earth.
 And more restaurants are offering deals in an attempt to lure diners back to city centres.
 Just don’t make it a Gregg’s.

 - It isn’t a one-off.
-Whether you are meeting clients, partners, potential customers or even journalists, it’s something to revisit again and again.
+Whether you are meeting clients during a business day, partners, potential customers or even journalists, it’s something to revisit again and again.

 Contact us today for all of your PR and Marketing needs… or for a lunch buddy – whatever you’d prefer.